billynguyenlss/projectMLinComputerVision/README.md

 Prepare a continious integration pipeline for your project as well as a set of the tests.

+* The test cases are prepared in `test` folder and are tested by `pytest`.
+* The CI workflows are set up in:
+    * For auto build and test, set up another CI workflow `.github/workflows/testPush.yml`.
+    * For auto testing for every pull request, set up another CI workflow `.github/workflows/testPR.yml`.
+* To make CI check working for every PR/MR, go to Settings -> Branches -> add rule.

-Please visit the branch `week2b` for project implementation and to reproduce my work.
+Please visit the branch `week2b` for detail project implementation and to reproduce my work.

 ```
 git checkout week2b